His Excellency the Honourable Chris Dawson APM was sworn in as the 34th Governor of Western Australia on 15 July 2022.

 Photographs may be taken unless the Governor specifically requests otherwise.
 It is preferable to advise Government House as to whether official photographs will be taken prior to the event.
 In the event of a group photo, all who are to be in the photo should be gathered together and placed in their positions, and the photograph set up by the photographer.
 The Governor should then be escorted to the group, invited to take a position and the photo taken.

 Organisations are encouraged to provide Government House with digital copies of official photographs taken at events which may be considered suitable for display on the Government House website or social media accounts (@GovHouseWA).
 Refer to the website for more details.

 If you are expecting media to be present at your function please indicate accordingly in the Event Brief Information sheet.

 If you plan to issue a media release or any other external publication referring to the Governor, or Government House, please provide a draft copy in advance to the Communications and Media Officer.
-Review may take up to two working weeks, depending on the type of publication provided.

 11. Using the Governor’s Name